Our first 10 yearsprint

 »The essence of mathematics is not in formulas but in the mental processes by which we obtain them.« The idea of the Belarusian mathematician, Vasily Petrovich Ermakov, pretty much sums up the essence of our teaching mission, which is oriented towards the promotion of critical thinking among students and prepares them to use mathematical approaches, techniques, and tools in a given situation.

-The advantages of studying mathematics in our department are recognized by many foreign students from the Balkans and Eastern European countries, South America, and China who come to study in Koper at the University of Primorska.
-The high quality study programmes at the University of Primorska are confirmed by the great performance of our students in international competitions and their future study paths at some of the most prestigious international universities, such as Rutgers University (USA), University of Bonn (Germany), University of Lyon, and Lille 1 University (France).
+The advantages of studying mathematics in our department are recognized by many foreign students from the Balkans and Eastern European countries, South America, and China, who come to study in Koper at the University of Primorska.
+The high quality study programmes at the University of Primorska are confirmed by the outstanding performance of our students in international competitions and their continuing study paths at some of the most prestigious international universities, such as Rutgers University (USA), University of Bonn (Germany), University of Lyon, and Lille 1 University (France).

 The year 2016 was marked by some outstanding achievements.
 The scientific journal Ars Mathematica Contemporanea, which is published in cooperation with the Society of Mathematicians, Physicists and Astronomers of Slovenia and the Institute of Mathematics, Physics, and Mechanics, was the first Slovenian scientific journal to be in the top quarter of journals in the field of mathematics (based on the index of SCI citations).
 Furthermore, the European Association of Mathematicians entrusted us to organize the 8th European Congress of Mathematics, which will be held in Portorož in 2020.
 On U-Multirank, the scale for assessment of universities and higher education institutions, our study programme in mathematics is ranked 20th among 216 universities worldwide and 18th among 170 European higher education institutions.